 Vermont Interfaith Action –VIA is a faith-based grassroots coalition that transforms ordinary people into empowered and engaged citizens.
 Our mission is to create solutions to systemic issues that prevent our most vulnerable citizens from enjoying the quality of life God intends for us all.
 CCP members are involved in four VIA issues: Racial Justice Economic Empowerment; Racial Justice Public Safety; Affordable Housing and Homelessness; and Corrections Reform.

 Prisoner Release Clothing Project – This program was created to serve Northern Lights, a transitional home for selected women released from the Chittenden County Correctional Facility (CRCF); it provides support in the areas of work, life skills and treatment during a 9-month residential stay.
 CCP’s program provides new personal items (underwear, socks, pajamas, leggings) and access to thrift shops that provide other much-needed clothing.
-During COVID, this program has expanded to include a wider group of prisoners who have been released from the CRCF by providing gift cards to thrift shops to both prisoners who have been accepted into Northern Lights and prisoners who come directly from CRCF.
+During COVID, this program has expanded to include a wider group of prisoners who have been released from the CRCF by providing gift cards to thrift shops to those in transition.

 Restaurant Roundup – RRU is a program for restaurants that asks you to round up your bill to the nearest dollar and the money is donated to food charities.
 Members of CCP and Ohavi Zedek piloted this program at Leunig’s in 2018 and implemented it at The Spot and The Spot on the Dock in 2019.
 This program is on hold during COVID.